deepinsight/insightface/iccv19-challenge/README.md

 **NEWS**

+``2019.05.16`` The four sections(glint-large, glint-light, iqiyi-large, iqiyi-light) will share the price pool for 1/4 each respectively.
+From each section, the top 3 players share the section price pool for 50%, 30% and 20% respectively.

 ``2019.05.11`` We updated the groundtruth of iQIYI video testset to v0.2.
 Please re-summit the feature set for iQIYI sections.